 [†]The Application of X-Rays to Metallurgy.-II.
-C. Hubert Plant (Metallurgia, 1936, 14, (82).
-101-103).-The practical working of X-ray apparatus, and the results which can be obtained without a knowledge of the higher branches of physics, or without having to understand intricate analytical mathematics are considered, and the fundamental principles involved in the application of X-rays to the study of crystals and in the determination of the face-centred cubic and the body-centred cubic-are dealt with, and a method of drawing a unit cell from the body-centred cube is described.
-On the practical side of the subject, the Laue method of crystal analysis is considered in brief detail.-J. W. D.
+C. Hubert Plant (Meta lurgia, 1936, 14, (82), 101-103).-The practical working of X-ray apparatu and the results which can be obtained without a knowledge of the high branches of physics, or without having to understand intricate analytic mathematics are considered, and the fundamental principles involved in t application of X-rays to the study of crystals and in the determination of t crystal structure are discussed.
+Two different types of crystal lattice-t face-centred cubic and the body-centred cubic-are dealt with, and a methof drawing a unit cell from the body-centred cube is described.
+On t practical side of the subject, the Laue method of crystal analysis is considered brief detail.-J. W. D.

 Radiography of Metal.
-Kent R. Van Horn (Metal Progress, 1936, 30, (2), 45-51).-A summary of current methods of X-ray examination of metals.
+Kent R. Van Horn (Metal Progress, 1936, 30, (45-51).-A summary of current methods of X-ray examination of metals.